 McKenzie is a somewhat small city located in the state of Tennessee.
 With a population of 5,296 people and two constituent neighborhoods, McKenzie is the 117th largest community in Tennessee.

-Unlike some cities, McKenzie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in McKenzie are a mix of both white- and blue-collar jobs.
+McKenzie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, McKenzie is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in McKenzie who work in teaching (18.59%), office and administrative support (8.02%), and food service (7.60%).
+There are especially a lot of people living in McKenzie who work in teaching (16.28%), food service (8.94%), and healthcare (8.55%).

-McKenzie is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in McKenzie enrolled in college, McKenzie has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, McKenzie is a college town.
+There are a lot of students in McKenzie attending college, and as a result McKenzie provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Being a small city, McKenzie does not have a public transit system used by locals to get to and from work.
+McKenzie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in McKenzie who are college-educated is somewhat higher than the average US community of 21.84%: 27.56% of adults in McKenzie have at least a bachelor's degree.
+The education level of McKenzie citizens is a little higher than the average for US cities and towns: 21.01% of adults in McKenzie have at least a bachelor's degree.

-The per capita income in McKenzie in 2010 was $17,519, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $70,076 for a family of four.
+The per capita income in McKenzie in 2010 was $15,275, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $61,100 for a family of four.

 McKenzie is a somewhat ethnically-diverse city.
 The people who call McKenzie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McKenzie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McKenzie include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in McKenzie include Irish, English, Scots-Irish, and Italian.

 The most common language spoken in McKenzie is English.
-Other important languages spoken here include Serbo-Croatian and French.
+Other important languages spoken here include French and Spanish.